wochifan/Lunar-Storm/README.md

 # Lunar-Storm

-A simple website in VueJs for a band.
+A simple website in VueJs for a music band.
-Work in progress, I'm trying to add some dynamic with transitions, vue-router, and some API calls.
+Work still in progress

 A homepage with the video behind.
-A listening part with the bandcamp embed and a presentation.
-A component with the list of the lives.
+A listening part with the bandcamp embedded which is hidden when we change of component, in order to keep the music playing A component with the list of the lives.
 We can click on it to show the location on google map.
+The lives are sorted by date, and we can select the previous or the incoming.
 A contact part with the social media.
-A component to manage the concerts list. (at the url #/addconcert) : need to add an admin access only.
+A component to manage the concerts list. (at the url #/addconcert) with the need of an admin access.

 If you want to use this example, you just need to create a file APIKeys.js in /src and export the following const with your key/token :
 * APIKEY_FIREBASE : Firebase is used as database for the concerts list